 Mental health is a key part of your overall health.
 Brief screenings are the quickest way to determine if you or someone you care about should connect with a mental health professional - they are a checkup from your neck up.
 This program is completely anonymous and confidential, and immediately following the brief questionnaire you will see your results, recommendations, and key resources.
 Follow the link to select your screening:

-The Arkansas State University Counseling Center is fully accredited by the International Association of Counseling Services (IACS).
+The Arkansas State University Counseling Center is fully accredited by the International Accreditation of Counseling Services (IACS).
 The Counseling Center was evaluated by IACS against high standards of counseling practice and was found to offer competent and reliable professional services to its clientele.
 Approval by IACS is also dependent upon evidence of continued professional development as well as demonstration of excellence of counseling performance.